twolfson/twolfson.com-scripts/README.md

 ### Testing
 TODO: Update notes

+TODO: Testing should just be linting, with serverspec as its own command

 As mentioned in the high level overview, we use [Serverspec][] for testing.
 This is a [Ruby][] gem so you will need it installed to run our tests:

 ```bash